George & Amal Clooney Donate $100,000 To Help Migrant Children

-Migrant children being separated from their parents at the U.S./Mexico border is upsetting people around the country and around the world — and George and Amal Clooney want to do something about it, reports PEOPLE.
+Migrant children being separated from their parents at the U.S./Mexico border are upsetting people around the country and around the world — and George and Amal Clooney want to do something about it, reports PEOPLE.
 Whether it’s because they became parents last year to twins Ella and Alexander or simply because they’re human beings who realize how traumatizing this must be on the children, the couple has decided to do something to help.

 “At some point in the future our children will ask us: ‘Is it true, did our country really take babies from their parents and put them in detention centers?’
 And when we answer yes, they’ll ask us what we did about it.
 What we said.
-Where we stood,” the Clooneys said in an exclusive statement to PEOPLE.
+Where we stood,” the Clooney’s said in an exclusive statement to PEOPLE.
 “We can’t change this administration’s policy but we can help defend the victims of it.”
 They added, “Today, the Clooney Foundation for Justice will donate $100,000 to the Young Center for Immigrant Children’s Rights.”

 Their foundation has also sponsored the resettlement of Syrian and Yazidi refugees in the U.S. Executive Director, Maria Woltjen of The Young Center, thanked the couple for their support.